Bogii02/python-cat-api/README.md

 ## About The Project

 This project provides a backend service for managing cats through a RESTful API.
 You can perform various operations like fetching all cats, creating a new cat, deleting a cat, and updating cat information.
-This backend is made for API testing, which you can check here: <h2>https://github.com/Bogii02/python-cat-api-test</h2>

-<p align="right">(<a href="#readme-top">back to top</a>)</p>
+You can check here the API testing project: <h2>https://github.com/Bogii02/python-cat-api-test</h2>

 ### Built With